 Drive sales on autopilot with ecommerce-focused features

-See FeaturesWordPress email marketing plugins can handle everything from newsletters to automations, with the right choice depending on whether you’re broadcasting updates or building customer relationships that increase repeat purchases.
+WordPress email marketing plugins can handle everything from basic newsletters to advanced automations.
+The right choice depends on whether you’re broadcasting updates or building customer relationships that drive repeat purchases.

-Sending monthly updates requires far less functionality than running abandoned cart recovery, customer win-back campaigns, and purchase-based segmentation.
+Sending monthly updates requires far less functionality than running abandoned cart recovery, customer winback campaigns, and purchase-based segmentation.

 Quick sign up | No credit card required